omgmog/talk-cardboctober/talk.md

 update();
 ```

-^ Using request animation frame we can smoothly animate the scene, for example we could rotate the cube we've created on it's axis.
+^ Using request animation frame we can animate the scene, for example we could rotate the cube we've created on it's axis.

 ---
 # Here's one I made earlier